 NPS data is traditionally used for customer support.
-How about using this data for Marketing, targeting the Promoters, Passives and Detractors differently.
+How about using this data for Marketing, targeting the Promoters, Passives, and Detractors differently.
 Most likely, your Promoters are the engaged customer segment and would give into a bigger ask.
-Ask them for a review or testimonial which can go into your website or social profiles.
+Ask them for a review or testimonial which can go to your website or social profiles.
 Blowing their own trumpet on social profiles is what most of the companies do.
 How about making it easy and encouraging your customers to write testimonials and reviews?
 Not only does it look more authentic, but it also helps drive sales.
-According to a recent research 61% of customers read online reviews before making a purchase decision, and these reviews are now essential for e-commerce sites.
+According to a recent research, 61% of customers read online reviews before making a purchase decision, and these reviews are now essential for e-commerce sites.

 Passives may not be that engaged.
 You could possibly urge them to follow you on social media.
 It’s a low-touch way to stay in touch that could eventually help them become promoters.

 Ginny Soskey from Hubspot says that for Detractors, you might offer a way for them to unsubscribe from your emails or change what types of emails they receive from you.
 It seems counterintuitive, but if you can creatively position the unsubscribe, you could actually make your Detractors love you just a little bit more.
-Groupon’s unsubscribe page does a great job at letting you unsubscribe … while also making you like them.
+Groupon’s unsubscribe page does a great job of letting you unsubscribe … while also making you like them.

 In effect, you need to market differently to each group and a spice of creativity goes a long way.